isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 <p>Week 1 Thur 8 Jan</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Dismissal at 1 pm followed by CCA Fair
+<p>Dismissal Time is at 1 pm followed by CCA Fair at 2 pm.
 <br>
 <br>(Students may proceed to get their own lunch at the canteen before proceeding
 to the CCA Fair at 2 pm)</p>